-This is a film that is full of mistakes that shows that the filmmakers rushed through making the movie.
+This is a film that is full of mistakes that shows that the filmmakers rushed through making the movie and were given a limited budget to work with.
 It is obvious that many scenes that take place in one setting were filmed at different locations and days as you can clearly see the shots not matching up when they are edited together.
 In many scenes you can clearly see that the main character is wearing a wig which is a result of actor Matt Hannon cutting his hair after he thought he was done filming his scenes only for him to be called back by the director to shoot more footage.
 The dialogue throughout the film is so incomprehensible that you can't believe that it was written down and said by the actors.
 You can easily tell much of the dialogue was dubbed by the same person as you can tell that the voices are all the same.
 A major inconsistency in the film is that Joe Marshall is supposedly fluent in Japanese but he has a hard time pronouncing Japanese names.
 The end results of the filmmaker's work make it bad but in an entertaining way.

 © 2020 Nathan Neel